dhellmann/pymotw-3/source/pkgutil/index.rst

 .. {{{end}}}

-:func:`get_data` is distribution format-agnostic because it uses the import hooks defined in PEP 302 to access the package contents.
+:func:`get_data` is distribution format-agnostic because it uses the import hooks defined in :pep:`302` to access the package contents.
 Any loader that provides the hooks can be used, including the ZIP archive importer in :mod:`zipfile`.